karl-johan-grahn/helm-registry/README.md

-# Private Helm Registry
+# Helm Registry
-This repository is a private Helm chart repository to host charts, and host and share Helm packages.
+This repository is a Helm chart repository to host charts, and host and share Helm packages.

 ## Helm Charts